rulesilol/Documentation/docs/index.md

         ...       # Other markdown pages, images and other files.

 ## Testing GitHub Pages
-This is testing if github pages deploys properly
+This is testing if github pages deploys properly.
+Now I've deployed from pages.
+Hopefullt hat works